-- Pour the chicken stock in a medium sauce pot.
+- Pour chicken stock in a medium sauce pot.
 Keep warm over low heat.

-- Heat 1 tbsp oil in large saute pan over medium heat.
-Add the sliced sausage and saute until browned, about 3 minutes.
+- Heat 1 tablespoon oil in large saute pan over medium heat.
+Add sliced sausage and saute until browned, about 3 minutes.
 Remove with slotted spoon and set aside.

 - Add chopped onion and garlic to the same pan.
 Saute until translucent, about 3-4 minutes.
-Add the rice and saute for 1-2 minutes or until there is a slightly nutty aroma.
+Add rice and saute for 1-2 minutes or until lightly browned and toasted.

-- Stir in 1 tbsp butter and the grated gouda cheese.
-Add back the sausages.
-Season risotto with salt and pepper.
+- Stir in 1 tablespoon butter and grated gouda cheese.
+Add back sausage and season risotto with salt and pepper.
 Garnish with chopped parsley and serve.

 **Helpful tips and common mistakes

 If you ever watched Top Chef or Hell's Kitchen, you will recognize that risotto is one of the most difficult dishes for chefs to accomplish.
-Risotto is an Italian dish made from short grain rice.
 It requires a slow cooking process to evenly cook the rice and can easily be under or over-cooked.
 Don't let these qualities derail you from attempting to prepare this dish at home!
 If you take your time and follow my hints, your risotto will come out perfect every time.

-First step, heat the chicken broth.
+The first step, heat the chicken broth.
 Adding hot broth to the rice keeps a constant temperature, shortening the cooking process.
-When you’re ready to cook, use a heavy bottomed sauce pan or straight sided saute pan to allow even cooking.
+When you’re ready to cook, use a heavy-bottomed saucepan or straight-sided saute pan to allow even cooking.

 While cooking the risotto, use a wooden spoon to stir the rice.
 A wooden spoon is less likely to break the grains of the rice as opposed to a metal spoon.

-In most recipes, there is only about 1/4-1/2 cup white wine added to the risotto.
-For my beer risotto, I decided to increase the amount of beer and decrease the amount of stock.
+Most recipes call for about ¼-1/2 cup of white wine; however, for my beer risotto, I decided to increase the amount of beer and decrease the amount of stock.
 I wanted the flavor of the beer to be more prominent than the stock.
 Choose a pale ale or amber ale to complement the flavors of the beer risotto.
 Stay away from dark beers, stouts, and IPAs that are too bitter.
 Their bitterness will be pronounced when cooked and ruin the entire dish.

-The standard ratio of rice to liquid is 1 cup rice to 3-4 cups liquid.
-Adjust accordingly as you cook your rice.
-As the rice absorbs the liquid, it releases its starches and becomes creamy.
-The butter and cheese at the end help finish the dish.
+The standard ratio of rice to liquid is 1 cup rice to 3-4 cups liquid; adjust accordingly as you cook your rice.
+As the rice absorbs the liquid, it releases its starches and will become oh-so-creamy.
 Be careful when seasoning with salt and pepper, keeping in mind that the sausage is already salty.
-You can use a spicy sausage like I did or use sweet Italian, Andouille, chicken apple, whatever you prefer.
+You can use a spicy sausage as I did or use sweet Italian, Andouille, chicken apple, or whatever you prefer.